 You can also deduct legal expenses that are:

 - Related to either doing or keeping your job, such as those you paid to defend yourself against criminal charges arising out of your trade or business,

 - For tax advice related to a divorce if the bill specifies how much is for tax advice and it is determined in a reasonable way, or

 But…a possible two silver linings!
 The sun will come out tomorrow, bet your bottom dollar that tomorrow, there’ll be sun!!!!

-Posted on September 17, 2013, in DHHS, Division of Medical Assistance, Extrapolations, Health Care Providers and Services, HMS, IRS, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Recoupment, Monetary Damages, North Carolina, Office of Administrative Hearings, PCG, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Tax Dollars, Taxpayers, Tentative Notices of Overpayment and tagged Attorneys' Fees, Audit, DHHS, Division of Medical Assistance, Health care provider, HMS, Medicaid, Medicaid Audits, Medicaid Extrapolation, Monetary Damages, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, PCG, Private Letter Ruling, Public Consulting Group, Recovery Audit Contractor, Regulatory Audits, Tax Deductions, Tentative Notice of Overpayment.
+Posted on September 17, 2013, in Division of Medical Assistance, Extrapolations, Health Care Providers and Services, HMS, IRS, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Recoupment, Monetary Damages, NC DHHS, North Carolina, Office of Administrative Hearings, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Tax Dollars, Taxpayers, Tentative Notices of Overpayment and tagged Attorneys' Fees, Audit, Division of Medical Assistance, Health care provider, HMS, Medicaid, Medicaid Audits, Medicaid Extrapolation, Monetary Damages, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, PCG, Private Letter Ruling, Public Consulting Group, Recovery Audit Contractor, Regulatory Audits, Tax Deductions, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.